mrsasi/express/README.md

    app.listen(PORT, () => console.log('Server ready'))

    ```
-   * Save this to an index.js file in your applation folder, add below command in package.json file inside.
+   * Save this to an index.js file in your application folder, and add the below command in the package.json file inside.
    ```
     "scripts": {
     "start": "node index.js",